EOEPCA/eoepca-killercoda/README.md

-# eoepca-killercoda
+# EOEPCA Killercoda Environment

-Setup for the EOEPCA scenarios on Killercoda
+This repository provides a setup for the EOEPCA scenarios on Killercoda.